Communote/communote.github.io/doc/dev_how_plugin.md

        // Get list of all widgets
        widgets = communote.configuration.mainPageViewManagerConfig.widgets;

-       // Add a HelloWorld widget to the list of widgets widgets['HelloWorld'] = {
+       // Add our HelloWorld widget to the list of all registered widgets widgets['HelloWorld'] = {
-         // Rendered as a CSS class to the widget
+         // The widgetType is used to identify the Java and JavaScript widget class.
+Moreover,
-         // and act as identifier for the java and the javascript class without the "Widget" suffix
+         // a CSS class with that name is added to the container of the widget.
-         widgetType: 'HelloWorld',
+         widgetType: 'HelloWorldWidget',
-         // The CSS selector defines where the widget takes place
+         // The CSS selector defines where the widget should be injected
          containerSelector: '#cn-list-posts'
        };
      });